sheegaon/wordpool/docs/API.md

 **Getting an API Key:**
 Use the `POST /player` endpoint to create a new player account and receive an API key.

+**Recovering an API Key:**
+Use `POST /player/login` with your username to retrieve the API key that was originally issued.

 **Security Notes:**
 - API keys are UUIDs, not JWTs (no expiration)
 - Store securely (localStorage/sessionStorage for web, secure storage for mobile)